How to Deposit at Online Gambling Sites

 US Player’s Main Options: Depositing at offshore gambling sites is thankfully a lot easier than it used to be.
 Visa and MasterCard are your best choices, these often get through first time using international purchase capabilities.
 Amex is accepted occasionally too.
 If your card gets declined, I recommend a pre-paid Visa (again, international payments needed) as your next best option.

-There are some alternatives which involve using money transfer companies like MoneyGram or Western Union.
+There are some alternatives which involve using money transfer companies like Western Union.
 These are very reliable ways to get your account funded, though the fees are somewhat higher.
 Speak with your gambling site for info on where to send the money to.
 Other (less common) ways US players are using include eChecks (BetOnline) and Wire transfers.

 International Player’s Main Options: If you are outside of the US then all of those options listed above are available, though there are some even better options – in the form of e-wallets.